grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Captain Percy lit a cheroot.
 "Shit," she said, "if they know we've got what-could-be-considered-by-certain-parties-as weapons parts on board, seems like they could take that as a fuckin' license to shoot to sink if they find us, rather than merely demanding we surface for an inspection."

 "Oh," said Shakes after a pause, "I didn't tell you the best fuckin' part yet...
-So after they finish questioning me, I discreetly --- and as quickly as I could --- started prepping the _Gnat_ to leave.
-And as I'm on the dock getting some cans of food to load into the hold; I see the commander of the Authority sub climb up out of their sub at the slip they had commandeered --- the commander is a real round guy, he wears an Authority uniform with all the trimmings --- it looks as if he wears his full fucking dress uniform every day on board the sub!
+So, after they finish questioning me, I discreetly --- and as quickly as I could --- started prepping the _Gnat_ to leave.
+And as I'm on the dock getting some cans of food to load into the hold, I see the commander of the Authority sub climb up out of their sub at the slip they had commandeered --- the commander is a real round guy, he wears an Authority uniform with all the trimmings --- it looks as if he wears his full fucking dress uniform every day on board the sub!
 He takes a squad of goons --- maybe twenty of the fuckers --- and they go up the dock and out towards the exchange floor.

 "Here's the good fucking part: while he's up there on the exchange floor, the watertight bulkhead between the docking bay and the upper levels goes into an emergency-close procedure.
 You know, the whole shebang --- the klaxon is blaring, the red lights are spinning.
-The fucking Authority goons start running around in a panic, probably most of them think the docking bay is flooding, hell I thought that myself for a minute."
+The fucking Authority goons start running around in a panic, probably most of them think the docking bay is flooding.
+Hell, I thought that myself for a minute."

-"Fuckin' wow," said Percy half-grinning as she exhaled smoke.
+"Fuckin' wow," said Percy, half-grinning as she exhaled smoke.

 "Fuck yeah.
 But it doesn't take long for the goons to figure out that the docking bay _isn't_ flooding --- someone had just triggered the big watertight bulkhead to close just to fuck with all these Authority toughs.
 The meat shields weren't much less panicked at that though --- because half their fuckin' muscle and their fuckin' commander were now separated from them by half a meter of air-tight steel doors!

 "So I wasn't going to miss this wonderful opportunity of confusion --- I dumped whatever I could find laying around on the dock down into the _Gnat_, buttoned the boat up, and took the fuck off right then.
 Ran on battery as far as I could, then put the rest of the exhaust back together.
 Fortunately the diesel fired up no fucking problem and I made my way here."

-"Hmm," said Hemi, "who do you suppose was willing to anger them further by closing the watertight bulkhead?"
+"Hmm," said Hemi.
+"Who do you suppose was willing to anger them further by closing the watertight bulkhead?"

 "My guess," said Shakes, "is that it was that dock boss lady.
 She was the first one the Authority goons questioned, of course, and she didn't look very fuckin' happy about it afterwards."